 Army Recognition: Russia Transfers First Pantsir-S1 SAM System to North Korea

-North Korea May Develop Its Own Missile-Gun System Based on It
+North Korea May Create Its Own Missile-Gun System Based on It

-North Korea has received the first Russian-made Pantsir-S1 ground-based self-propelled anti-aircraft missile and gun system.
-This was reported by Army Recognition, citing a report from the UN Panel of Experts on North Korea sanctions.
+North Korea has received its first Russian-made Pantsir-S1 ground-based self-propelled anti-aircraft missile and gun system.
+This was reported by Army Recognition, citing a report from the UN Panel of Experts on sanctions against North Korea.

 North Korea also received advanced electronic warfare (EW) equipment.
 Russian specialists helped their North Korean colleagues modernize the guidance and targeting systems of ballistic missiles.
 This marks a turning point in the strategic defense partnership between Moscow and Pyongyang.